dapplets/dapplet-docs/docs/ex12-new-overlay-interface .md

 Now we don't get the **url** from the *Core.storage*, so we can remove **overlayUrl** from `/config/default.json` and `/config/schema.json`.

 Add to the `dapplet.json` manifest the following option.

-*Be careful your port may differ from the example*:

 ```json
 "overlays": {